nguyensjsu/fa21-172-sprring/README.md

 ## How to Run

 NOTE: Clone the entire repository to a folder on your local machine before following these steps.
-The following steps runs the application locally.
+The following steps runs the application locally. **ENSURE that Node.js is installed on your local machine.**

 ### Customer Microservice